-completing the form: completion of form: Points to remember: facts.
-Reassure the ch DSL. nas been said in the child's own nild that they have done the rig ght thing and that you will sh Include who else was present when the disclosure was made.
-NB: Do not investigate this disclosure and DO NOT contact parents if there is a disclosure of a physical or sexual nature that implicates a family member.
+Points to remember:

+- Record exactly what has been said in the child's own words.
+Do not ask leading questions but clarify the facts.
+Reassure the child that they have done the right thing and that you will share this information with the DSL. - Include who else was present when the disclosure was made. - NB: Do not investigate this disclosure and DO NOT contact parents if there is a disclosure of a physical or sexual nature that implicates a family member.
 Pass this form to the DSL without delay.

+Description of incident/concern:

-Description of incident/conce ern: Member of staff making the re eport: Signed: Action Taken (include dates and relevant personnel)
+Member of staff making the report: Signed:

+Action Taken (include dates and relevant personnel)

 Dealt with by: Position:

 Further Action

 Signed: Date: